 Although enthusiasm for chores may diminish for school-aged kids, they have other redeeming qualities that work well for chores.
 Most school-aged children have an overwhelming desire to be independent.
 Parents and caregivers can guide children to become self-sufficient in their chores by using chore charts to keep track of their responsibilities.
 Note completed tasks as this will help motivate children to continue working.

 - Take care of pets.

 Chore Chart: Ages 9-12

-This older group of children are suddenly of a lot of things in a short period of time.
 Kids at this age will appreciate a set schedule and expectations.
 Throw a lot of unexpected work at them and watch them get upset.
-But if you create a schedule or system with a little input from them, you'll have a smooth transition.
+If you can create a schedule or system with a little input from them, you'll have a smooth transition.
 It's best to find a system that works for your family.
 Try not to change it without the input and support of the people it directly affects.
-Part of this system should address rewards and negative consequences for chores so that these results are laid out and understood in advance.
+Part of this system should address rewards and negative consequences so that these results are laid out and understood in advance.

 Chore Chart: Ages 13-18